freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

 # --description--

-Crea una aplicación full stack de JavaScript que sea funcionalmente similar a esta: <a href="https://sudoku-solver.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://sudoku-solver.freecodecamp.rocks/</a>.
-Trabajar en este proyecto implicará escribir tu código utilizando uno de los siguientes métodos:
+Build a full stack JavaScript app that is functionally similar to this: <a href="https://sudoku-solver.freecodecamp.rocks/" target="_blank" rel="noopener noreferrer nofollow">https://sudoku-solver.freecodecamp.rocks/</a>.
+Working on this project will involve you writing your code using one of the following methods:

--   Clone este repositorio de <a href="https://github.com/freecodecamp/boilerplate-project-sudoku-solver" target="_blank" rel="noopener noreferrer nofollow"> GitHub</a> y complete estos desafíos localmente.
+-   Clone <a href="https://github.com/freecodecamp/boilerplate-project-sudoku-solver" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete your project locally.
 -   Use <a href="https://gitpod.io/?autostart=true#https://github.com/freecodecamp/boilerplate-project-sudoku-solver" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete your project.
--   Usa un constructor de sitios de tu elección para completar el proyecto.
-Asegúrate de incorporar todos los archivos de nuestro repositorio de GitHub.
+-   Use a site builder of your choice to complete the project.
+Be sure to incorporate all the files from our GitHub repo.

 # --instructions--